-Cerro de la Muerte is a high mountain pass at an elevation of 3.451 m (11,322 ft) above the sea level filled with steep curves and potholes.
-It’s the highest point in the Costa Rican section of the Inter-American Highway, the Central American section of the Pan-American Highway.
+Cerro de la Muerte is a high mountain pass at an elevation of 3.341m (10,961ft) above the sea level located in the province of San José in Costa Rica.
+It’s the highest point in the Central American section of the Pan-American Highway.

 Is the road to Cerro de la Muerte in Costa Rica paved?

 The road to the summit, also known as Cerro Buenavista, is paved, but filled with steep curves and potholes.
 It’s called Ruta 2, part of the Pan-American Highway.
 The pass is located on the way from Cartago towards San Isidro de El General, in the southern part of the province of San José.
 The name of the pass means "Mountain of Death", since many travelers succumbed to the cold and rain in the past.
 This part of the highway has excessive potholes, steep, narrow curves, and plenty of fog, going through different various climates and temperatures.
 The drive is riddled with blind corners, hair-raising cliffs and careless drivers who take huge risks to overtake slower road users.
 It’s dangerous drive and the highway is dotted with roadside crosses which mark the spots where people have perished.

 Is Cerro de la Muerte in Costa Rica worth it?